Key Takeaways

 While uncommon, you can suffer from a serious allergic reaction that could lead to difficulty breathing or anaphylaxis, requiring immediate medical attention.
 Excessively scratching the bites can also lead to secondary infections.

-Mosquito Bites
+What Do Mosquito Bites Look Like?

 Like bed bug bites, mosquito bites typically appear as small, raised, red bumps on the skin.